You’ve may have heard about it Grant Management.

 Section Four: Appendices

-An appendix is the “catch-all” place for other things relevant to the management of the Federal award, that doesn’t “logically” fit in a different section.
+An appendix is the “catch-all” place for other things relevant to managing the federal award that doesn’t “logically” fit into different sections.

 It is a great place to add examples of forms, guides, and checklists.